 Parylene Technology - The Coating Process

 The coating created by Parylene is thin and transparent, which makes it an ideal option for optical applications.
 It is also chemically inert, biocompatible and FDA-approved for use in medical implants.
 Parylene conformal coating also complies with N.A.S.A’s low outgassing requirements of less than 1.0% Total Mass Loss and 0.1 CVCM (Collected Volatile Condensable Materials) or less outgassing in a vacuum environment.
-Common applications for Parylene coatings include surgical devices, human implantable devices, printed circuit boards, sonar equipment, and more.
+Common applications for Parylene coatings include surgical devices, human implantable devices, printed circuit boards, various electronic equipment, and more.

 Parylene Offers High Chemical Resistance and Insulative Properties